MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex3_Scheduled_Query.md

 1. Select the Incident and review the information in the right blade.

 1. Go back to Microsoft Teams by selecting the tab in your Edge browser.
-If you closed it, just open a new tab and type https://teams.microsoft.com.
-Go to the *SOC* Teams, select the *New Alerts* channel and see the message post about the incident.
+If you closed it, just open a new tab and type **https://teams.microsoft.com**.
+Go to the *SOC* Team, select the *New Alerts* channel and see the message post about the incident.

 ## Proceed to Exercise 4